Hahn-Schickard/BAG/index.md

 	<img src="images/02_DSL_Example.PNG">
 </p>

-In this example the application is called "Tutorial App" and the package name is defined as "com.example".
+In this example the application is called <b>Tutorial App</b> and the package name is defined as "com.example".
 The "Sensor" element is named "TutorialSensor" and there is one "Service" element added with the name "Tutorial Service".
 The "uuid" of the "Service" is "0003cbbb-0000-1000-8000-00805f9b0131".
 The "Service" element has only one "Characteristic" element named "TutorialCharacteristic".
 The "uuid" of the "Characteristic" is "c0680e1b-18bc-4645-aa8e-62f47d20f637", the "dataType" is set to "Float", the "read" and "write" options are set to true and the "notification" option is set to "false".
 There is also one "UiElement" added to the "Characteristic" element leading to the creation of ui elements for that "Characteristic".
 In the last few lines there is a "MacFilter" with the two example MAC-addresses "11:22:33:44:55:66" and "77:88:99:11:22:33" defined and a "NameFilter" with the expression "BLE".
 In this example the application would only list bluetooth low energy devices matching the defined MAC-addresses and the defined "NameFilter".

 After saving the domain specific language file (.bag) the following structure should be generated: